Arts Culture Heritage

 A region’s competitiveness extends beyond its economy, housing, and infrastructure.
 Quality-of-life factors are critical for attracting and retaining graduates and skilled workers.
 Although these aspects of a community are difficult to measure systematically, they include economic activity, investment in the arts, and preservation of historic resources and landscapes.
 The indicators in this category highlight some metrics that demonstrate quality of life.

 Scenic landscapes and historic resources are important aspects of tourism development and quality of life.
-The region is home to between four percent and five percent of Pennsylvania’s historic sites and markers, and in 2022.
-However, there was a decrease in available state and county funds for farmland preservation (regionally and statewide).
+The region is home to between four percent and five percent of Pennsylvania’s historic sites and markers.
+Despite year-over-year fluctuations in state and county funds for farmland preservation (regionally and statewide), increases in the Commonwealth as well as Lackawanna, Luzerne, and Wayne Counties were recorded between 2023 and 2024.
+Funding in Wyoming County declined during that period.

 View Indicators Map